For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 • • • •

-Looking over canon, the only thing that seemed to be inarguable over the course of the first 6 books was that whenever the subject of Peter Pettigrew came up, Rowling started flinging about red herrings like a fishmonger.
+Looking through canon, the only thing that seemed to be inarguable over the course of the first 6 books was that whenever the subject of Peter Pettigrew came up, Rowling started flinging about red herrings like a fishmonger.

 The first fishy viewpoint she handed us was the; “he sounds like Neville” herring which was Harry’s ill-informed interpretation of the tale of poor, overmatched little Peter, standing up to his bad-ass former friend Sirius, and getting himself very messily killed for it.

 This was a very clever insertion on Rowling’s part, made early enough in the story arc that even by OotP many readers still hadn’t twigged to it that they’d been led up the garden path.
 Every indication we have suggests that apart from having been another “little fat boy” Peter has next to nothing in common with Neville Longbottom.
 But the reader gobbles the suggestion up and keeps looking suspiciously at Neville, rather than directing their suspicion at the invitation they have just been given to compare the two.
 The younger readers also tend to overlook the fact that this particular comparison was all in Harry’s head, and it only lasted until Harry actually met Pettigrew.
-Once he did so, he knew better.
+Once Harry did so, he knew better.

 The next catch of red herrings were brought to market while we eavesdropped on McGonagall, Flitwick, Hagrid and Fudge nattering on about the perfidious Sirius Black in the Three Broomsticks, with Madam Rosemerta chiming in.
 (And Fudge trying his very best to impress her.)
 There are several oddities about this conversation which may or may not have been intended to be actual clues.
 Although possibly clues to several different subjects, some of which seem to have been later abandoned.